creativenucleus/bytejammer/explainer.md

 -> And as a final flourish, the jukebox can also be a client for the server version, so livecoders can jam alongside one or more windows that play existing effects.

-So, please try Bytejammer.
+So, please try ByteJammer.
 Sit back and enjoy the creativity of our community, and maybe join us on Monday nights for ByteJam and chat!
 You should follow Field-FX on Mastodon, X, or Discord for more details.

-And If you'd like to see Bytejammer running, please ask Violet nicely and she'll show you :)
+And If you'd like to see ByteJammer running, please ask Violet nicely and she'll show you :)

 Bye!